prithvibhola/StockHawk/README.md

-## Popular Movies App
+## Stock Hawk

-Second project for Udacity's Android Developer Nanodegree.
-The purpose of this project was to built an app, optimized for tablets, to help users discover popular and highly rated movies on the web.
-Movies launches a details screen whenever a particular movie is selected, allows users to save favorites, play trailers, and read user reviews.
-Movies fetches movie information using themoviedb.org web API.
+Stock Hawk is a project for the Udacity's Android Nanodegree course.
+Originally written by Sam Chordas, my work was to productionize the app, taking it from a functional state to a production-ready state.

 ![alt tag](http://encashhub.com/github/screen11.png)
 ![alt tag](http://encashhub.com/github/screen22.png)